arpanchoudhury/qmlspectrum/example_scripts/test_001/README.md

 If you want to try another example for query, you can check the _absolute_ indices of the bigQM7w molecules in the file `shuffle_index.dat`

+## Additional details

+The electronic spectra in the bigQM7ω dataset are calculated at the TDωB97XD/def2SVPD@ωB97XD/def2SVP level (TDωB97XD/def2SVPD single point on ωB97XD/def2SVP minimum energy geometries) for all 12880 molecules.
+You can data-mine on this dataset through the MolDis platform [https://moldis.tifrh.res.in/db/dbbigqm7wdef2svp](https://moldis.tifrh.res.in/db/dbbigqm7wdef2svp).